 Resistance Band Pull Apart

-The Resistance Band Pull Apart is easy to integrate into warm-ups, recovery sessions, or strength workouts.
-It’s low-impact, joint-friendly, and scalable by adjusting band tension or hand placement.
-When performed with consistent form and tempo, it supports healthier shoulders, better pulling mechanics, and long-term upper-body balance.
+The Resistance Band Pull Apart integrates easily into warm-ups, recovery sessions, or strength workouts.
+It is low-impact, joint-friendly, and scalable by adjusting band tension or hand placement.
+Consistent use supports healthier shoulders, better pulling mechanics, and long-term upper-body balance — particularly for those who do a lot of pressing work.

 - Stand with feet shoulder-width apart, holding a resistance band at chest height with both hands, palms facing down and hands positioned slightly closer than shoulder-width.